 There is a vast amount of information available on the impact the EEA and Norway Grants have had throughout the last years.
-The EEA and Norway Grants data and results portal is a comprehensive tool which visually illustrates the results of the 2009-2014 funding period.
+The EEA and Norway Grants data and results portal is a comprehensive tool which visually illustrates the results of the Grants.
 This includes the geographical spread of funding and projects, results indicators and partnership overviews, all filtered by countries and thematic areas.

 Measuring success with evaluations